-The purpose of the FLAG Mini-grant program is to provide seed money for innovative curriculum activities which expand learning opportunities for gifted students.
+The purpose of the FLAG Mini-grant program is to provide reimbursement for innovative curriculum activities which expand learning opportunities for gifted students.
 Team applications are welcome; however one person must be designated as the Project Director.
-The Project Director must be a member of FLAG (dues paid through October 2017), must have taught at the elementary or secondary level in gifted education for a minimum of three years, and must be currently employed as a classroom teacher.
+The Project Director must be a member of FLAG (dues paid through award school year), must have taught at the elementary or secondary level in gifted education for a minimum of three years, and must be currently employed as a classroom teacher.

 To support exemplary classroom efforts by teachers.